-Cambridge SCA is committed to opportunities for all volunteers regardless of age, gender, physical disability, ethnic origin, religion, marital status, economic status, sexual orientation or unrelated criminal conviction, making exception only where it can be objectively justifiable[*].
+SCA is committed to opportunities for all volunteers regardless of age, gender, disability, ethnic origin, religion, marital status, economic status, sexual orientation, transgender status, or unrelated criminal conviction, making exception only where it can be objectively justified*.

 Cambridge SCA puts this into practice by:

-Promoting the practice of equal opportunities in every aspect of SCA’s work.
+- Promoting the practice of equal opportunities in every aspect of SCA’s work.

-Taking positive steps to provide more opportunities for groups that are currently under-represented in any activities.
+- Taking positive steps to provide more opportunities for groups that are currently under-represented in any activities.

-Complying with all relevant legislation.
+- Complying with all relevant legislation.

 - Anticipating and making reasonable adjustments for disabled people as required by the Equality Act 2010.
 This includes making our social media, website and documents accessible by default, and proactively offering to make further adjustments in individual cases.